mikaelbr/writings/js-syntax-series/function-declarations.md

 A couple of things to note in the example.
 We see functions in JavaScript are what we call first class entities.
 And this is something we've seen all through the examples with function expressions.
 We treat functions as values.
 In JavaScript functions are objects (but a special kind called callable objects) and as such they have properties.
 One of these properties is `.name`.
 A getter for reflecting the name of the function.
 Engines use `.name` in stack traces of errors, but we can access it directly.

-We also see that naming functions takes presecedence over inferred naming.
-Inferred naming is totally valid though.
+We also see that function identifiers takes presecedence over inferred name.
+Inferred naming is totally valid, though.
 How ever, we aren't able to infer the name when passing anonymous functions as arguments.
 Which means we still have to think about anonymity and debugging.
 This is most notable in recent trends with using arrow functions everywhere.
 As arrow functions are always anonymous, unless names are inferred.

 ## Recursion and Referring Inferred Functions